 1.3.3 Mouse or tablet

-, which, for those who don't know, is a kind of surface on which you can control your computer's mouse movements with a pen.
-I use a Wacom Inuos4 large, and occasionally my old tablet, a Wacom Intuos3, A6 wide format.
+I started drawing digitally with an optical mouse, but stopped doing this as soon as I got my first digital drawing tablet, which, for those who don't know, is a kind of surface on which you can control your computer's mouse movements with a pen.
+I currently use a Cintiq 24HD the majority of the time and sometimes use an Intuos4 large as well.

 1.3.4 Tablet advice

-Lately I'm not a big user of lineart, preferring instead to paint over a very rough sketch and just wing it from there.
-When I do use lineart, I often draw my lineart with pencil, scan it in and then color it digitally.
-I usually do the coloring on a separate layer, and then eventually merge the two and paint it all on one layer, which helps to blend the image into a unified whole.
-As for digital lineart, I tend to draw it freehand on a large scale and downsize later, which helps smooth out the linework.
-I'm not a big user of the pen tool or any other non-freehand tools.
+Lately I'm not big on lineart, preferring instead to paint over a very rough sketch and just wing it from there.
+When I do create lineart, I usually do the coloring on a separate layer, and then eventually merge the color and lineart layer, which allows me to paint over the lineart in some parts and really blend it into the coloring.
+As for digital lineart, I tend to draw it freehand on a large scale and downsize later, which helps smooth out the lines.

 1.4.3 Choosing colors